DIEP Flap Richmond

 Darrin Hubert MD is one of a small number of plastic surgeons in the entire state to offer this reconstructive surgery, and he performs this operation routinely.
 In fact, Dr. Hubert learned this technique during his Ivy League plastic surgery residency training in Philadelphia at the prestigious University of Pennsylvania.
 He worked for years directly with one of the true pioneers in this field, his mentor and friend, Dr. Joseph Serletti.
 The surgery is very specialized and technically demanding, and it requires the use of the operating microscope to sew together the tiny blood vessels using stitches smaller than a human hair.
 This is one of the reasons that Dr. Hubert is among very few plastic surgeons who have the ability and the clinical volume to offer this breast reconstruction technique to patients outside a major academic medical center.
 But since no two breast cancer patients are the same, this means that all of your breast reconstruction options are on the table, and we will work with you to come up with the best plan for your individual situation.
 Dr. Hubert is an active member of the American Society of Reconstructive Microsurgery, a professional organization of surgeons from around the world who meet to share ideas and techniques related to these very complex microsurgical operations.

-If a DIEP flap is the right choice for you, then as a patient, you want to make sure you have a surgeon who has the capability and experience to offer you the best result.
+If a DIEP flap is a right choice for you, then as a patient, you want to make sure you have a surgeon who has the capability and experience to offer you the best result.
 Dr. Hubert has literally performed hundreds of DIEP flap operations and currently is able to offer this advanced technique at several hospitals throughout the Richmond, Virginia, metro area: St. Francis Medical Center and Johnston Willis Hospital in Midlothian, Henrico Doctors Hospital (Forest Campus) in Henrico, and Memorial Regional Medical Center in Mechanicsville.